ayushrathore09/ansible_role/README.md

-this role installs the mqsql db and web server.
+this role is to installs the MYSQL DB and Web Server.